EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 from attempts by insurers to cut costs.
-One such cost-cutting measure, referenced in the "Background" section of E-368 and more fully discussed in U-36, involved the practice of insurers to attempt to provide defense services directly through salaried attorney employees --- a practice, the Board concluded, that "is not permitted in Kentucky, for in addition to the obvious conflicts of interest that would be presented by such an arrangement, the practice would violate the law governing unauthorized
+One such cost-cutting measure, referenced in the "Background" section of E-368 and more fully discussed in U-36, involved the practice of insurers to attempt to provide defense services directly through salaried attorney employees---a practice, the Board concluded, that "is not permitted in Kentucky, for in addition to the obvious conflicts of interest that would be presented by such an arrangement, the practice would violate the law governing unauthorized